Machine learning in price and profit optimization

 Predictive models can also be used for predicting price and demand for products that have never been sold before e.g. introduction to market situations.
 The more data you have and the more you are able to understand the consumers reactions to changes, the better you will be as a pricing professional.

 When it comes to why you would use machine learning instead of traditional rule based learning it all boils down to the amount of possibilities that machine learning offers.

 You are able to develop much more complex strategies than with rule based pricing strategies.
 As long as you define simple goals and limits your machine learning model will be able to adapt easily and live within the parameters you have set.
 Machine learning in pricing also makes adapting to crisis situations like the COVID-19 pandemic faster, increasing your business’s survival rate.
 The models can be adjusted to consider the near past more important than the older past and thus focusing more on recent times when making predictions for the future.

-Sniffies AI-articles are based on the e-book "AI in pricing"
+This blogpost is based on our e-book "AI in pricing"